decentraweb/decentrawebjs/packages/resolver/README.md

 const resolverConfig = {
   blockchain: {
     ethereum: {
-      network: 'mainnet', // Or 'goerli'
+      network: 'mainnet', // Or 'sepolia'
       provider: new providers.JsonRpcProvider('https://mainnet.infura.io/v3/00000000000000000000000000000000')
     },
     polygon: {
-      network: 'matic', // or 'maticmum' if goerli was used for Ethereum
+      network: 'matic', // or 'maticmum' if sepolia was used for Ethereum
       provider:  new providers.JsonRpcProvider('https://matic.infura.io/v3/00000000000000000000000000000000'),
     },
   },